foundriesio/meta-partner/README.md

 git commit -s -m “gst-ai-parallel-inference” && git push
 ```

-This compose-app requires a display connected, and the camera mezzanine for it to function properly.
+This compose-app requires a connected display and the camera mezzanine to function properly.

 ### gst-ai-pose-detection

 The gst-ai-pose-detection application enables you to detect the body pose of the subject in an image or video.
-The use cases use a video stream from a camera, leverage TFLite for pose detection, and display the results on the screen.
+The use cases use a video stream from a camera, leverages TFLite for pose detection, and displays the results on the screen.

 For a more detailed description please see [Qualcomm Linux Sample Apps](https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-50/gst-ai-pose-detection.html?product=1601111740013072&facet=Qualcomm%20Intelligent%20Multimedia%20SDK).